-On February 24, 2022, the Company reported that a violent attack had occurred at the Holly project, significantly damaging the drill rig and equipment.
-No one was injured.
-In the latter part of 2021 and the first months of this year, a small group of individuals from the area have been aggressively spreading misinformation about our activities and the effects they say mining can have in the region.
-The main communities covering the Holly project area have expressed their support of the project and Volcanic has access agreements with community development councils and private landowners.
+On February 24, 2022, the Company reported that an incident had occurred at the Holly project, with a fire damaging the drill rig and equipment.
+In the latter part of 2021 and the first months of 2022, a small group of individuals have been spreading misinformation about our activities and the effects they say mining can have in the region.
+The main communities covering the Holly project expressed their support of the project and Volcanic has access agreements with community development councils and private landowners.

-Despite significant effort, the anti-mining group has been unable to gain wide community support or legally halt the project.
-During the last 6 months approximately 70% of local residents (approximately 1,000 people) have attended Company informative tours of the project site and core shed, keeping people educated about mining and informed of Volcanic's activities which employ many people, gaining general support for the project.
-Unfortunately, a small group has resorted to violent means to further their cause.
+Despite significant effort, the anti-mining group has been unable to gain wide community support or halt the project.
+During the last 12 months approximately 70% of local residents (approximately 1,000 people) have attended Company informative tours of the project site and core shed, keeping people educated about mining and informed of Volcanic's activities which employ many people, gaining general support for the project.

-The Radius / Volcanic team has also been making good progress working with Central and Local governments.
-The Presidential Commission for Peace and Human Rights has held the first of a number of planned coordination meetings with institutions and authorities at the national, departmental, and municipal levels regarding the February incident at Holly and to address concerns of the small minority.
-From these meetings it is clear that the Central government and Departmental government of Chiquimula support the Holly project and will work with Volcanic to regain the social license.
-Volcanic looks forward to a resolution of the issues and a resumption of work at the project and corresponding news flow.
+The Presidential Commission for Peace and Human Rights held coordination meetings with institutions and authorities at the national, departmental, and municipal levels regarding the February incident at Holly and to address concerns of the small minority.
+From these meetings it is clear that the Central government and Departmental government of Chiquimula support the Holly project.
+The Radius / Volcanic project team held meetings with the local communities during July and August and the community has requested that we continue with exploration work.